 Eventually I have arrived at Hannover Hbf, but it’s now around 9.00pm.

-I’m staying at the nearby Ibis Budget tonight so it’s only a short walk from the station.
+Tonight, I’m staying at the nearby Ibis Budget so it’s only a short walk from the station.
 The hotel is basic and cheap, but fine for an overnight stay.

 At least most Ibis hotels are modern, clean and come complete with desk area, kettle and tv.
 Also, this one is next to its more upmarket Novotel brother so there is a decent reception area for shared check-in.